tombout/tombout.github.io/_posts/2018-07-10-interactive-docker-with-git-bash.md

 / $
 ~~~

 That was easy.
-But if I am going to mount the current directory on container start I get
+But if I am going to mount the current directory on container startup I get
 an error.

 ~~~ shell